 A clock wipe uses a circular motion like the hands of a clock to show the second shot.

-Iris out transition will animate a contracting circle inward from the edge of the frame.
+The iris-out transition will animate a contracting circle inward from the edge of the frame.
 This transition indicates the end of a story.

 #Zoom Video Transition